 Rule of the Road No. 6 – Truck Accident Attorneys Show How to Identify Driver Fatigue

 A recent survey states that 20 percent of truck drivers nationwide admitted to falling asleep at the wheel in a given month.
-This stat comes at no surprise to our truck accident attorneys, who frequently handle horrible truck crash cases, caused when fatigued truckers continue driving over the legal limits.
+This stat comes at no surprise to our truck accident lawyers, who frequently handle horrible truck crash cases, caused by truck driver fatigue due to truckers continuing to drive over the legal limits.
 This is usually due to intense pressure by management, as well as financial incentives to drive past federally regulated hours of service.

 It’s against the law.
 And it’s incredibly dangerous to fall asleep when driving an 80,000 pound tractor-trailer on the public roadways.

 Under 49 CFR ?
 392.3, no driver shall operate a commercial motor vehicle, and a motor carrier shall not require or permit a driver to operate a commercial motor vehicle, while the driver’s ability or alertness is so impaired as to make it unsafe for him to operate the truck.

 Obviously, a truck driver will never tell you he was too “fatigued” to have been behind the wheel during his deposition.
 But a series of questions regarding the driver’s medical condition or recent food and beverage purchases can determine whether or not he was operating a commercial truck while ill or fatigued.

 Sample Deposition Questions for the Tired Truck Driver

 o Within the 48 hours preceding the accident, where did you stop to eat?

 o What did you have to drink?

 o Did you experience an upset stomach later?
 Did feel any nausea?
 Diarrhea?